A visit to Spike Island prison is arguably one of the most unique things to do in Cork.

 At one point, the island was used to house convicts prior to penal transportation, and this is where the nickname of ‘Ireland’s Alcatraz’ came from.

-According to history, when Spike was the world’s largest prison in the 1850’s, the treatment of convicts was nothing short of horrific.
+According to reports, when Spike Island prison was the world’s largest prison in the 1850s, the treatment of convicts was nothing short of horrific.

 It was made up of 28 solitary confinement cells and housed the most dangerous prisoners on the island.

 Each prisoner was heavily chained and clothed in black from head to toe, with a veil hiding all but their eyes.
 In the blocks early years, the cells were furnished with only a stool, and prisoners slept on the floor.

 There were several suicide attempts and the Punishment Block was the main reason that Spike Island was described as “Hell on earth” by many.

 Mass graves, which litter the island, are the result of foul conditions and overcrowding during the worst of Ireland’s famine years.